AzPepoze/linux-wallpaperengine-gui/README.md

 ## 🚀 Installation

-You have two options to get the Linux Wallpaper Engine GUI:
+You have three options to get the Linux Wallpaper Engine GUI:

 ### Option 1: Install on Arch Linux 🐧

 This method is for users of Arch Linux or Arch-based distributions.

 1. **Create a temporary directory and download the PKGBUILD:**
      ```bash
      mkdir -p ~/linux-wallpaperengine-gui-build
      cd ~/linux-wallpaperengine-gui-build
      curl -O https://raw.githubusercontent.com/AzPepoze/linux-wallpaperengine-gui/main/installer/PKGBUILD
      ```
 2. **Build and install the package:**

      ```bash
      makepkg -si